Activated Carbon Filters

 How long do filters last?
 2-4 months / every ~100 gallons

 Because these filters save space by adhering directly to the tap, cartridge filters need to be smaller.
 This ups their convenience, but normally reduces their lifespan.
-Expect a faucet-mounted filter to work for around three months.
+Expect a faucet-mounted filters to work for around three months.
+Here are our recommendations for faucet water filters >

 Other Filter Options